nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Studios**: A tutorial held in CS1101S and is essential in aiding the students to improve their grasp on the concepts taught during the lecture.
+  Avenger
+* **Avenger**: a CS1101S tutor, responsible for building on concepts and recording attendance and grades.

 --------------------------------------------------------------------------------------------------------------------